EnricoPicci/go-class/src/orchestration/count-words/communication-over-sharing/readme.md

 - the names of the files in the directory are read by a goroutine that sends each file name to a channel (fileChan) and then closes fileChan
 - a pool of goroutines read from fileChan the file names one at a time; each goroutine builds a WordDictionary out of the file read and passes this dictionary to a channel (partialResultsChan); when all these goroutines have completed their work, partialResultsChan is closed
 - another goroutine reads from partialResultsChan and accumulate each partial result into a WordDictionary the represents the final result; when all the partial results have been read and merged into the final result, then the final result is sent to a chan (finalResultsChan)
-- BuildDictionary receives from finalResultsChan the final result and returns it
+- BuildDictionary receives from finalResultsChan the final result and returns it to the [main function](../cmd/communication-over-sharing/)

 This example therefore uses a communication based design to complete the work.
 There are no shared variables used.
 On the contrary a "shared variables" based logic is implemented in the [sharingovercommunication](../sharing-over-communication/) package.